 On 18 December 2017, Ratko Mladić filed a motion seeking an extension of time to file his notice of appeal against the ICTY Trial Judgment.

 Recent developments: On 19 December 2017, the President of the Mechanism assigned a bench of five judges to this case before the Appeals Chamber.
-On 21 December 2017, the pre-appeal judge partly granted the motion for an extension of time and ordered that any notices of appeal in this case be filed no later than 22 March 2018.
+On 21 December 2017, the pre-appeal judge partly granted the motion for an extension of time and ordered that any notices of appeal in this case be filed within 120 days of the issuance of the ICTY Trial Judgement.
+On 22 March 2018 both parties filed their notices of appeal.

 In February 1991, Vojislav Šešelj was appointed President of the newly founded Serbian Radical Party.
 In June 1991, he was elected as a member of the Assembly of the Republic of Serbia.